HactarCE/Misc-Scripts/README.md

 # Misc-Scripts

-A variety of small scripts in Python and other languages that I've created over the years
+A handful of small scripts in Python and other languages that I've created over the years.